HarpDev/HarpDev/README.md

 *Current Updates*

--Lead Developer on an experimental horror game called "Dayfall: FTL"
+-Lead Developer on an experimental horror game called "Dayfall: FTL", being created under the studio name: "SKYII STUDIOS".

 -Learning SFML as a medium for learning C++ on a grounded level outside of pregenerated engines such as Unreal 4/5